uc-cdis/gen3.org/content/resources/user/analyze-data.md

 menuname: userMenu
 ---
 {{% markdownwrapper %}}
-<h2> Data Analysis in the Gen3 Commons </h2>
+# Data Analysis in a Gen3 Data Commons

-How data is accessed in a Gen3 Data Commons must be agreed upon by the sponsor(s), data contributor(s), and the operator(s).
+How data is accessed in a Gen3 data commons must be agreed upon by the sponsor(s), data contributor(s), and the operator(s).
 Some data commons have rules that data cannot be downloaded outside of a Virtual Private Cloud.
 In these cases, data analysts may need to access and configure a virtual machine (VM) in the VPC where all analyses will be done.
-Other data commons may be able to grant users permissions to download data files directly to their local computers.
+Other data commons may be able to grant users permissions to download data files directly to their local computers, while others may choose to allow analysis only in the Workspace.

 * * *
-## JupyterHub: Using Windmill's Workspace
+## Using the Gen3 Workspace
 * * *
-The Windmill data portal may provide a Workspace where users can access a personalized Jupyter server for data exploration and analysis.
+Gen3 data commons feature a Workspace where users can access a personalized Jupyter server for data exploration and analysis.
 To access the workspace, click "Workspace" in the top navigation bar of the data portal.
 ![Data portal Workspace button](workspace_button.png)

 Click "Start My Server" to start the Jupyter server in your Workspace: